LIFE WITH BRACES

 Eating with Braces

 Wearing braces may restrict you from eating some of your favorite foods.
-Yet, you can enjoy them not for long.
-Right now, since you have braces, make sure to avoid eating food that would damage your new appliances such as:
+Reassure them that they can taste their favorite dishes eventually.
+However, for the time being, they have to avoid eating food that would damage their new appliances, such as: